 It is even more common for people with penises to not have any symptoms of trichomoniasis.

-You can be tested for trichomoniasis during a regular STI test in a clinic or at the doctor’s office.
+You can get tested for trichomoniasis during a regular STI test in a clinic or at the doctor’s office.
 Most often, if you are tested for chlamydia or gonorrhea, they’ll also test for trichomoniasis.
 But you can ask to make sure.

 You can usually treat trichomoniasis with a single dose of an antibiotic pill called Metronidazole.
 It is important to get treated, and make sure your partner(s) get treated as well.
 If trichomoniasis goes untreated, it can sometimes make bigger problems, like constant pain in your groin.